AndyObtiva/glimmer-dsl-libui/README.md

 - Requiring the [least amount of syntax](#glimmer-gui-dsl-concepts) possible to build GUI
 - [Custom Control](#custom-keywords) support
 - [Bidirectional/Unidirectional Data-Binding](#data-binding) to declaratively wire and automatically synchronize GUI Views with Models
-- [Scaffolding](scaffold-application) for new custom controls, apps, and gems
+- [Scaffolding](#scaffold-application) for new custom windows/controls, apps, and gems
 - [Far Future Plan] Native-Executable packaging on Mac, Windows, and Linux.

 Hello, World!